 Hadrosaurus foulkii (1991)

 This duckbilled dinosaur was found by John Hopkins in 1858 while digging in a Haddonfield marl pit.
 More than 75 million years old, it became the first dinosaur species identified in North America from more than teeth.
-Thanks to write-in campaigns by Mrs. Berry and her fourth-grade class at Strawbridge Elementary School in Haddon Townships, Hadrosaurus was named state dinosaur in 1991.
+Thanks to write-in campaigns by Mrs. Berry and her fourth-grade class at Strawbridge Elementary School in Haddon Township, Hadrosaurus was named the state dinosaur in 1991.

 Oklahoma